LeoJuJu05090822/cse15l-lab-reports/lab-report-5-week-8.md

 ![971dab0c1473feb2ffe07fd97d38c2f](https://user-images.githubusercontent.com/103226676/169750387-9ad7fcda-0e26-4838-8930-f0f4bea0be0f.png)

 ## Code changing questions
-1. Yes, I think I can add a if condition in line 28 to desribe if there is a bracket between the code symbol ``, this bracket should be skip.
-The problem is casued by the ``symbol which I didn't consider last time.
+1. Yes, I think I can add a if condition in line 28 to desribe if there is a bracket between the code symbol , this bracket should be skip.
+The problem is casued by the code symbol which I didn't consider last time.
 2.